 5. Foods you’re eating right now are making your infection grow worse

-Eating certain foods is strongly linked to the growth of C. difficile infections (and many other infections as well).
-And some foods, herbs and other natural products not only fight infection, they also boost your body’s natural defenses.
+Eating certain foods like sugar and highly processed foods and grains encourage the growth of pathogenic microorganisms like C. difficile.
+But some foods, herbs and other natural products not only fight infection, they also boost your body’s natural defenses.
 If you want to get rid of C. difficile for good, you need to avoid harmful foods and discover which foods can help you ward off future infections.

 Become informed OR become another statistic of the healthcare system